TediusTimmy/ArbitraryPrecision/README.md

 After far more research than I should have done...
 The change to GCC that breaks my code was commit February 2015 (five years ago!) and appeared in GCC 4.9.3.

 NOTE (3 Jul 2022) : I fixed an obscure bug in the division code that would sometimes result in a horribly wrong answer.
 It would help if I had actually read the chapter on doing the math before trying to implement it.
 Also, AddressSanitizer found a mismatched new [] / delete bug.

+NOTE (2 Aug 2022) : I updated the code to have a 64 bit Unit type.
+It probably won't compile on MS compilers now.